 In a civil case, the victim can drop the charges anytime they wish to for a number of reasons, with or without prejudice.
 However, the district attorney can sometimes force and subpoena the victim to participate in the criminal case.
 Some victims actually plead the Fifth, but some may not have this protection and, therefore, have to testify.

-Since the victim’s interests’ conflict with the prosecutor’s interests, it would be best to consult with a private Manassas assault and battery charges attorney to advise you on your rights and legal options.
+Since the victim’s interests’ conflict with the prosecutor’s interests, it would be best to consult with a private Fairfax assault and battery charges attorney to advise you on your rights and legal options.

 What is My Role as a Victim?